 It's hard to know exactly what causes BDD, but the risk factors are clear.
 According to the Mayo Clinic, abnormalities in brain structure may contribute to body dysmorphia.
 Genes may also play a role, as people with a blood relative with BDD or OCD are believed to be at greater risk.

-In addition, environmental factors come into play, including childhood neglect or abuse and bullying due to physical imperfections and/or poor self-esteem.
+In addition, past and present experiences may shape an individual’s body image.
+Environmental factors come into play, including childhood neglect or abuse and bullying due to physical imperfections and/or poor self-esteem.
 Finally, people with perfectionistic tendencies may have an increased risk for developing BDD symptoms, or other coexisting mental health conditions could trigger the onset of the condition.

 Signs and Symptoms of Body Dysmorphia

 If someone has BDD, certain signs and symptoms are almost always present, while others are less common.
 However, the person in question may not recognize the telltale signs and symptoms.
 They're more likely to believe that the object of their obsession is truly a problem.
 In most cases, someone else has to notice the signs and symptoms of BDD before the person with BDD will acknowledge the problem and seek help.
 Alternatively, an individual might seek treatment for depression or another mental or physical health concern and will later be diagnosed with BDD.
 Knowing the signs and symptoms can empower a person to seek help.
 If you or someone you know experiences any of the following symptoms, speak to a mental health professional: